joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/basics-of-handling-events.md

 as the default behavior.
 For example, when a user types text in a text field, a text input event is raised.
-The default behavior for that event is to actually display the character that was typed into the text field—but you can override that default behavior (if for some reason you don’t want the typed character to be displayed).
+The default behavior for that event is to actually display the character that was typed into the text field—but you can override that default behavior (if for some reason you don't want the typed character to be displayed).

 Dispatch